AwesomesauceLabs/piglet-manual/index.md

-model: (1) an `Animator` component for controlling playback of the imported (Mecanim) animation clips, and (2) an `AnimationList` component containing an ordered list of the imported animation clips (Figure XXX).
+model: (1) an `Animator` component for controlling playback of the imported (Mecanim) animation clips, and (2) an `AnimationList` component containing an ordered list of the imported animation clips (@fig:mecanim-animation-components).
 The `AnimationList` component allows users to access the imported animation clips by their index in the glTF file.
 More importantly, it allows provides access the `.name` field of each animation clip, which is needed for playing the clip with the